aleph-zero-foundation/AlephBFT/README.md

 ### Fuzzing

-There are fuzzing tests that try to crash the whole application by creating data for the network layer and feeding it into the `member` implementation.
+There are fuzzing tests that try to crash the whole application by creating arbitrary data for the network layer and feeding it into the `member` implementation.
 To run those tests you need to install `afl` and `cargo-fuzz`.
 `cargo-fuzz` requires you to use a nightly Rust toolchain.